Autism Affect Motor Skill Development: What Parents Miss

 • Manual work without assistance

-• Taking interest in new activities
+• Taking an interest in new activities

-• Smiling or being proud with play
+• Smiling or being proud of playing

 Keep in mind, each child takes his or her own roadmap.
 Don’t rush.
 Power beats speed.